-Superhuman commits to every single interaction being faster than 50ms.
+Superhuman’s email client commits to every single interaction being faster than 50ms.
 Yes, that includes search as well!

 It is built from scratch with speed in mind, making it the ‘fastest email experience of all time’.

-2. Forcing right habits
+2. Forcing the right habits

-You can use Superhuman only through keyboard shortcuts and hence, it forces you by design to use the keyboard (as opposed to the trackpad).
+You can only use Superhuman through keyboard shortcuts, and hence, it forces you by design to use the keyboard (as opposed to the trackpad).

 The app navigation is designed such that your movements are naturally fast.
 For example, you navigate through emails using J and K instead of left/ right or up/ down arrows since these keys are the most accessible on the keyboard.

 Superhuman in fact has an entire command line of its own which you can activate by pressing command + K (Oh, and did I mention Superhuman is only available on Apple devices?)